Brobin/brobin-v3/data/articles/nebraska-big-year-may-recap.md

 Early in May, when it seemed like migration was going to happen on schedule (instead of early like last year), I decided to take a trip out west to try to track down the sneaky **Green-tailed Towhee** (274).

 On my way out, I dipped down to Clay county in hopes of finding a Least Bittern, but instead found my first of year **Upland Sandpiper** (264) and **Buff-breasted Sandpiper** (265).
-On my way out through Hastings, I got a phone call from Mark Brogie, he told me they were looking at a Little Blue Heron.
+On my way out through Hastings (waiting for my food at Arby's), I got a phone call from Mark Brogie, he told me they were currently looking at a Little Blue Heron!
 Naturally, I had to detour, so I rerouted from my western plans and headed up highway 2 to Halsey.

 I got up at dawn and went to the little pond where the heron was seen.
 After about 20 minutes of waiting, I decided to check the river, and sure enough, the bird was roosting high in a tree above the river!
 As I watched, it flew over and landed in the small pond about 50 yards away.
 I spent nearly 40 minutes enjoying my new state bird, and year bird #266 before continuing west for the Towhee.